Azure/bicep-types-az/README.md

 1. Merge the PR.
 Type differences can be reviewed by looking at the Markdown files in [/generated](./generated).

 ## Running generation locally

+**NOTE**: Local generation of types doesn't work on Windows, make sure you use a NIX OS

 ### Initial setup
 1. Clone this repo
 1. Check out submodules: